 Vøringsfossen Waterfall is Norway’s most famous waterfall and is visible from the road between Eidfjord by the Hardangerfjord and the Hardangervidda Mountain Plateou.
 Map to use: Eidfjord 1:50000.

-You can drive to the view points and see the Waterfall from above, or you can do a short 45 minutes hike and experience it from below.
+You can drive to the view points and see the waterfall from above, or you can do a short hike and experience it from below.
 Usually the hike takes one hour each way.

-To see the Vøringsfossen Waterfall from below you need to hike along the bottom of the Måbødalen Valley.
-The distance is approximately one kilometer and the normal time to use is 35-45 minutes.
+To see the Vøringsfossen Waterfall from below you must hike along the bottom of the Måbødalen Valley.
+The distance is approximately one kilometer and the normal time to use is one hour each way.

-The hike to Vøringsfossen Waterfall starts from the parking lot by the road (if there is available parking space), at Storegjel on the eastern side of the Måbøtunnelen Tunnel.
+The hike to Vøringsfossen Waterfall can start from the parking lot by the road (if there is available parking space), at Storegjel on the eastern side of the Måbøtunnelen Tunnel.
 The parking lot is only open during summer and autumn, it is closed in the winter due to snow and ice on the road.